Superd22/webos-typings/README.md

 ## Todo

+- [ ] Some services are screwed up because of inconsistencies
+- [ ] Shared interfaces between services
+- [ ] Link to actual http docs from code
 - [ ] Interface for the service itself
 - [ ] Base types for shared properties
 - [ ] Discriminated union of services